Vale Garden Houses Square Logo

 Colour : Lighthouse (Exterior), Sugar Beet (Interior)

-Classical room provides generous space for both relaxing and dining.
+This classical room provides generous space for both relaxing and dining.
 The secret gutter to the perimeter of the glazed roof accommodates a sound system as well as downlighters.

 A pair of doors to the south elevation open onto formal gardens whilst the main aspect facing east leads onto a spacious terrace